Felicia-Mayeyane/Codsoft-projects/README.md

 <p> Step 7: Model Evaluation</p>

 <h2>Final thoughts:</h2>
 <p> This particular task was challenging for me.
-I did not expec for it to take three days to complete, however I was met with challenges for example I do not have alot of experience with some algorithms and making a choice was difficult at first</p>
+I did not expec for it to take three days to complete, however I was met with challenges for example I do not have alot of experience with some algorithms and making a choice was difficult at first.
+I encountered errors in the process which I had to troubleshoot, at one point I just had to stay away from the computer lol</p>